stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 The built-in _print()_ statement is convenient for adding debugging information, but you should use logging in applications.

 Use a [structured format for your logs](https://www.structlog.org/en/stable/why.html) so that they can be parsed and analyzed later.
 The format should always include timestamps with timezones.
 We include the timezones so that the data can be accurately searched and analyzed by other systems.
-We would expect servers and shared systems to use the UTC timezone, but log analyzers can never make this assumption.
+We should expect servers and shared systems to use the UTC timezone, but log analyzers can never make this assumption.

-If you use an application framework, you can use the features that it provides for logging.
-If you implement logging yourself, consider using [loguru](https://loguru.readthedocs.io/en/stable/) or [structlog](https://www.structlog.org/).
-The [logging module](https://docs.python.org/3/library/logging.html) in the Python standard library is slower and more difficult to configure than modern logging libraries, and the default configuration is limited.
+Many frameworks use the [logging module](https://docs.python.org/3/library/logging.html) in the Python standard library, but this module was not designed to modern standards and requires some configuration to produce well-formatted logs.
+When you implement logging, consider using [loguru](https://loguru.readthedocs.io/en/stable/) or [structlog](https://www.structlog.org/).

 ### Use httpx for Web Clients

 Use [httpx](https://www.python-httpx.org/) for Web client applications.
 Many Python applications include [requests](https://requests.readthedocs.io/en/latest/), but you should use httpx for new projects.

-The httpx package completely supersedes _requests_.
+The httpx package supersedes _requests_.
 It supports [HTTP/2](https://www.python-httpx.org/http2/) and [async](https://www.python-httpx.org/async/), which are not available with requests.

 Avoid using [urllib.request](https://docs.python.org/3/library/urllib.request.html) from the Python standard library.
 It was designed as a low-level library, and lacks the features of requests and _httpx_.

 ## Data Formats and Storage

+There are now data file formats that are open, standardized and portable.
+If possible, use these formats, and avoid older formats.
+Modern formats are standardized, can be reliably read by many different systems and can be processed efficiently, even with large quantities of data.
+Some older formats are not standardized, which means that different systems can write different variations, which then cause errors when you move data between systems.

 ### Modern Data Formats

-There are now data file formats that are open, standardized and portable.
-If possible, use these formats:
+If possible, use these formats for structured data:

 - [JSON](https://en.wikipedia.org/wiki/JSON) - Plain-text format for data objects
 - [SQLite](https://sqlite.org) - Binary format for self-contained and robust database files